Promoting the conservation of our built heritage and the natural environment

 We are delighted to launch our 2025 conservation workshop series, with “An introduction to restoring an older building” being held in March.
 Workshops will cover a range of traditional building skills this year, with courses geared towards both beginners and advanced practitioners.
 We will also offer an exciting series of environmental conservation workshops, with our first “painting with nature - exploring native Irish grasslands through botanical art” taking place in June.

-• 2024 survey of Knockelly
+• 2024 Survey

 • Current Works